 We filed our constitutional climate lawsuit, called Juliana v.
-U.S., against the U.S. government in the U.S. District Court for the District of Oregon in 2015.
+United States, against the U.S. government in the U.S. District Court for the District of Oregon in 2015.

 Our complaint asserts that, through the government's affirmative actions that cause climate change, it has violated the youngest generation’s constitutional rights to life, liberty, and property, as well as failed to protect essential public trust resources.